Sygitech Blog

 Several useful practices come with DevSecOps that help to integrate security and audit capability as an in-built component.
 Some of them are automation, emphasis on testing, fast feedback loops, improved visibility, collaboration, consistent release practices, and so on. it will help the organizations to enjoy:

-1. Secure from the beginning and throughout: Security will be integrated from the early stages of DevOps processes, similar to other tests run as part of your software delivery process, and this is a quality requirement in every development cycle.
+1. Secure from the beginning and throughout: Integrating security early in DevOps, like other tests, ensures quality in every software development cycle.
 DevOps processes can incorporate automated security testing and compliance that helps in improving software quality.
 With DevOps, the organizations will also gain better visibility and control over the entire systems development life cycle.

 2. Secure automatically: Automatic tests and processes will help to reduce the risk of introducing security flaws due to human error.
 As a result, the tests will be more efficient and you can cover more ground.
 So if there is some error, it will become easier to pinpoint and fix.